lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 The implementation used in this project is bespoke and not based on any of the existing permissively licensed projects.
-The API documentation is available [here](https://cjhdev.github.io/lora_device_lib_api/).
+You can have a peek at the API documentation [here](https://cjhdev.github.io/lora_device_lib_api/).

 ### Digital Inputs

 The device has two inputs suitable for interfacing with open-collector or dry-contact outputs.

+Each input has a configurable filter which allows the device to work with different types of outputs (e.g. slow bouncy contacts vs. fast digital switches).

+There are three rise-time settings:

+1. 0.250ms (2KHz)
+2. 12.5ms (40Hz)
+3. 125ms (4Hz)

 ### External Pickup Power Supply

-The device can supply power to external pickups required to interface with different equipment.
+The device can supply a small amount of power to external pickups required to interface with different equipment.

-You will, for example, need to power a photodiode sensor in order to detect flashing LEDs commonly found on the front panel of electricity meters.
+You may, for example, need to power a hall effect sensor in order to detect a rotating magnet.

 ### Status Button and LED